nimurphy/SimpleTodoList/readme.md

 - More effective use of git.
 The initial repository was discarded when the excercise was cancelled, and a new one created when it was complete.
 - Internal dependencies should be packaged, and ideally published.
 ### Code Quality
 As much as is possible, the code is idiomatic.
 It is written to be read.
-However with the limted, and fragemented time available, the issues with LiteDB, code clarity has suffered.
+However with the limited, and fragmented time available and the issues with LiteDB, code clarity has suffered.
 Ideally a more substantial code review would be conducted.
 This would undoubtedly lead to a certain amount of refactoring for quality and clarity.